Colorado: Eastern Plains

 The climate of the Eastern Plains is semi-arid (Köppen climate classification: BSk) with low humidity and moderate precipitation, usually from 15 to 25 in annually, although many areas near the rivers are semi-humid climate.
 The area is known for its abundant sunshine and cool, clear nights, which give this area a great average diurnal temperature range.
 The difference between the highs of the days and the lows of the nights can be considerable as warmth dissipates to space during clear nights, the heat radiation not being trapped by clouds.
 The Front Range urban corridor, where most of the population of Colorado resides, lies in a pronounced precipitation shadow as a result of being on the lee side of the Rocky Mountains.

 In summer, this area can have many days above 95 °F and often 100 °F. On the plains, the winter lows usually range from 25 to -10 F. About 75% of the precipitation falls within the growing season, from April to September, but this area is very prone to droughts.
 Most of the precipitation comes from thunderstorms, which can be severe, and from major snowstorms that occur in the winter and early spring.
 Otherwise, winters tend to be mostly dry and cold.

 In much of the region, March is the snowiest month.
 April and May are normally the rainiest months, while April is the wettest month overall.
-The Front Range cities closer to the mountains tend to be warmer in the winter due to Chinook winds which warms the area, sometimes bringing temperatures of 70 °F or higher in the winter.
+The Front Range cities closer to the mountains tend to be warmer in the winter due to Chinook winds which warm the area, sometimes bringing temperatures of 70 °F or higher in the winter.
 The average July temperature is 55 °F in the morning and 90 °F in the afternoon.
 The average January temperature is 18 °F in the morning and 48 °F in the afternoon, although variation between consecutive days can be 40 °F.